materialsvirtuallab/nano106/lectures/handouts/Handout 11 - Piezoelectric coefficients for the 32 point group.md

 ## Constraints on $d_{13}$

-Let us start with some "simple" ones first.
+Let us start with some of the simpler relationships first.

 For $d_{13}$, we have $d_{13} \rightarrow d_{133}$ (Voigt to tensor).
 $d_{133}$ transforms as: